 4. Can Internet Explorer Mode in Microsoft Edge fully replace the functionality of running Oracle Forms in Internet Explorer?

 While Microsoft Edge includes an Internet Explorer mode to run Oracle Forms, it is not enabled by default and may lead to a cumbersome user experience.
+Edge IE mode still requires a Java Desktop installation to be present on the end-user machine.
 Additional steps and potential security issues associated with Internet Explorer are also a concern with this method.

 5. What are the alternatives for users running Oracle Forms versions 10g or 11g who cannot utilize Forms Standalone Launcher or Java Web Start?